molgenis/capice/README.md

 1.1 Installation of libraries

-CAPICE can be installed through the setup.py supplied.
+CAPICE can be installed through the supplied setup.py.

 ```
 pip install .
 ```

-If you do not have admin rights, a virtual environment can be used aswell, which can be installed as following:
+If you do not have admin rights, a virtual environment can be used as well, which can be installed as following:

 ```
 bash venv_installer.sh